josedaniel-cb/ire-forms/README.md

 # ire-forms

+**Lit Element Forms with Bootstrap Styles**

-Lit Element forms with Bootstrap CSS styles.
-Let the editor guide you.
-As a Web Component, its compatible with React, Angular, Vue, and more.
+Enhance your web applications with ire-forms, a robust library that integrates Lit Element forms with Bootstrap CSS styles.
+Designed to be editor-friendly and compatible across various frameworks like React, Angular, Vue, and more, ire-forms offers a seamless experience for developers.

-Do you need super fast forms and deligful typing?
-You are in the right place.
+**Fast, Delightful Typing Experience**

+Embrace a refined coding experience.
+Leveraging TypeScript's powerful typing features, this library seamlessly integrates with editor's intelligent code suggestions and auto-completion.

 ## Usage

-Use `FormBuilder` for creating a form controller.
+To create a form controller, utilize the `FormBuilder` as follows:

 ```ts
 import { FormBuilder } from "ire-forms"